yanbinc2/ME_codes/README.md

 Function: the Python code for merging and expanding seed regions.

-Inputs: the following files specified by the path are the input data.
-The input files presented here are provided as examples for instructional guidance.
-Users can input their own data based on their applications.
+Inputs: the files specified by the paths are the input data.
+The input files are demonstrated for the instructional guidance.
+Users may input their own files based on their applications.

-    PATH4='../../phase3/data/ResNet18_PlantDisease_45K_Labels.csv'  --> the data file to specify the entire region index.
+    PATH4='../../phase3/data/ResNet18_PlantDisease_45K_Spec200.csv'  --> the data file to specify the entire region index.

-    PATH5='../../phase3/data/Plant_embeddings.pickle'  --> the true labels for the accuracy evaluation.
+    PATH5='../../phase3/data/embedded_data.pickle'  --> the true labels for the accuracy evaluation.

-    PATH6='../data/mergedseedclasslabels.txt' --> the merged results ('nmergeoutcomes' and 'mergedclasslabels') given by the phase 4.
+    PATH6='../data/mergedseedclasslabels.txt' --> the merged results given by the phase 4.

     PATH7='../../phase3/data/region_for_phase5.pickle'  --> the initial conditions.

+    Followings are parameters:

+    MNIST: for t-SNE embedded data in MNIST.
+True: MNIST; False: not MNIST

     NUM_CASE: to indicate how many cases in the merged seed regions outcomes.

     INTE_bool: the switch to specify the intergration netwrok mode or single network mode.

+    SAVE_bool: to save the results.

     ITE_FROM: the start point of the loop.
 This is for the special case or debugging.

-    SAVE_bool: to save the results.

-    MNIST: for t-SNE embedded data in MNIST.

-    REG_COLUMN:  --> column name for region index.
+    REG_COLUMN: column name for region index.

-    RAW_2D_DATA:  --> 2D data is True; 1D data is False
+    RAW_2D_DATA: 2D data is True; 1D data is False

+    interpret_path: the path of the output file

+    AMOUNT_ITE: Number of iterations

 Outputs: output the accuracy tables.